LupoLab/Luna.jl/README.md

 ## The low-level interface

 ## New to Julia?
+There are many resources to help you learn Julia.
+I good place to start is [Julia Academy](https://juliaacademy.com/) which has several courses for learning Julia depending on your current experience.
+There are additional resources linked from the [Julia website](https://julialang.org/learning/).

 ## Getting help & contributing
 If something does not work as expected, you have found a bug, or you simply want some advice, please [open a new issue](https://github.com/LupoLab/Luna/issues/new) on this GitHub repository.
 Please do not email us with problems/questions about Luna!